Battle of Mohi: The Mongol invasion of Europe

+Hungary's failed defence policy

+The military doctrine of the Hungarian kings prohibited nobles from constructing private stone castles/fortresses for their own protection within the realm during most of the high medieval era.
+Consequently, the building of stone castles was an exclusive royal monopoly in the Kingdom of Hungary.
+It was believed that privately built strongholds by landowners could ultimately lead to the strengthening of oligarchy and a decline in the royal power.
+Castles were only authorized to be built in strategically significant locations deemed important by the monarchs, primarily along the western border near the Holy Roman Empire.
+This policy proved to be successful to preserve the nearly absolute royal power in the realm, however lack of stone castles along the routes of the Mongol invasion backfired during the Mongol attacks.

+Mongol invasions in Europe

-The Mongols attacked the eastern side of Central Europe with five distinct armies.
+The Mongols attacked the eastern side of Central Europe with three distinct armies.
 Two of them attacked through Poland in order to protect the flank from Polish cousins of Béla IV of Hungary, winning several victories.
 Most notably, they defeated the army of Duke Henry II the Pious of Silesia at Legnica.
 A southern army attacked Transylvania, defeated the voivod and crushed the Transylvanian armies.
-The main army, led by Khan Batu and Subutai, attacked Hungary through the fortified Verecke Pass and annihilated the army led by Denis Tomaj, the count palatine, on 12 March 1241, while the final army under Batu's brother Shiban marched in an arc north of the main force.
+The main army, led by Batu Khan and Subutai, attacked Hungary through the fortified Verecke Pass and annihilated the army led by Denis Tomaj, the count palatine, on 12 March 1241, while the final army under Batu's brother Shiban marched in an arc north of the main force.
 Prior to the invasion, King Béla had personally supervised the construction of dense natural barriers along Hungary's eastern border, intending to slow the Mongol advance and obstruct their movement.
-However, the Mongols possessed specialized units who cleared the paths with great rapidity, removing the obstacles in just three days.
+However, the Mongols possessed specialized units who cleared the paths at great pace, removing the obstacles in just three days.
 Combined with the extreme speed of the Mongol advance, called "lightning" by a European observer, the Hungarians lacked time to properly group their forces.